 Identification of landscape and garden plants will be categorized.
 Growth habit, climatic adaptation, ornamental value, maintenance and care of trees, shrubs, vines will be studied, with the focus on evergreen and spring flowering plants.
-(8 hours of lab to be scheduled on Saturdays, which may include one or more field trips.)
-2.5 hours lecture, 1.5 hours laboratory.
+(8 hours of lab to be scheduled on Saturdays, which may include one or more field trips).
+45 hours lecture, 27 hours laboratory.
 Transfer: CSU.

-HORT 53 LANDSCAPE AND VINEYARD PEST 3 UNITS AND DISEASE MANAGEMENT 3 UNITS
+HORT 53 LANDSCAPE AND VINEYARD 3 UNITS PEST AND DISEASE MANAGEMENT

 This course covers concepts of plant pathology, entomology, and weed science which are studied in order to identify symptoms, diagnose problems, and determine methods of controlling plant diseases, insects, and weed pests.
 Also included is the study of the identification and biology of common vineyard, landscape and other horticultural crop pests and diseases.
 Materials and instruction is provided for techniques and strategies for sampling, monitoring and effective control measures, pest management strategies for insects, weeds and diseases, including bio-control, sustainable agriculture practices and integrated pest management.
 In addition to pesticide use, safety and compliance, there is a focus on preparation for the California State Qualified Applicators license.
 Students that take VWT 35 may not receive credit for HORT 53.
-2.5 hours lecture, 1.5 hours laboratory.
+45 hours lecture, 27 hours laboratory.
 Transfer: CSU.

-HORT 54 LANDSCAPE AND VINEYARD SOILS, 3 UNITS FERTILIZERS, AND IRRIGATION moisture retention, structure, cultivation, organic matter and microbiology.
+HORT 54 LANDSCAPE AND VINEYARD 3 UNITS SOILS, FERTILIZERS, AND IRRIGATION

+This course is a study of the physical, chemical and biological properties of soil.
+Areas of study will include: soil classification, derivation, uses, function and management including erosion, moisture retention, structure, cultivation, organic matter and microbiology.
 There is a focus on vineyard and landscape planting media, soil substitutes, hydroponics, and amendments to improve and promote plant growth which includes plant and vine nutrition, essential nutrients required for plant growth and healthy development.
 There will be instruction covering materials used for fertilizers which includes material origins, use, and application; and irrigation systems which will cover materials required for basic irrigation systems used in vineyard and landscape settings.
 Students that take VWT 12 may not receive credit for HORT 54.
-2.5 hours lecture, 1.5 hours laboratory.
+45 hours lecture, 27 hours laboratory.
 Transfer: CSU.